-Foreign Aid It takes and gives foreign It neither takes nor gives foreign aid/loans. aid/loans.
-Degree of High degree of Low degree of competition is Competition competition is found in found in closed economy. open economy.
-Factors of Interaction with the There is no international Production external sector also movement/interaction of factors involves production of production. factors (capital and labor), technology transfer, and intellectual property.
-Example USA, India, Singapore None etc. Socio- An open economy has A closed economy has no socioeconomic socio-economic relations economic relations with rest of relationship with rest of the world. the world.
-Governing It is governed by market Central Government. factor economic system.
-Flexibility It is liberal, open and It is rigid economy. flexible economy.
-Economic In an open economy, four In a closed economy two or Sectors sectors participated in the three sectors works. economic undertakings.
+intellectual property."

+Example USA, India, Singapore None

+etc.

+Socio- It has socio-economic It has no socio-economic

+economic relations with rest of the relations with rest of the world.

+relationship world. world.

+Governing It is governed by market Central Government.

+factor economic system.

+Flexibility It is liberal, open and It is rigid economy.

+flexible economy.

+Economic In an open economy, four In a closed economy two or

+Sectors sectors participated in the three sectors works.

+economic undertakings.

 Theoretical This is realistic.
-It is a hypothetical concept. vs realistic
+It is a hypothetical concept.

+vs realistic